melezhik/outthentic/README.md

 * stories variables

-You may pass variables to downstream story with the second argument of \`run_story'  function:
+You may pass variables to downstream story with the second argument of `run_story`  function:

     run_story( 'create_calc_object', { use_floats => 1, use_complex_numbers => 1, foo => 'bar'   }  )